 The worst part was the waiting for confirmation.

 My body felt different, the blood and cramping indicated the baby was gone, but because I was so early the doctors couldn’t run an ultrasound to confirm.
 I was stuck waiting an additional 48 hours for HCG level comparisons in my blood work.
-The

 The doctor gave me a 25% chance it was still viable, so rather than put my family through the same emotional rollercoaster I kept quiet.

-I don’t know if it was the right decision, but it gave me a few days to synthesise my feelings.
+I don’t know if it was the right decision, but it gave me a few days to synthesize my feelings.
 At the back of my mind, I just kept hoping that maybe everything was fine and I was just being overly dramatic.

 My HCG levels had only increased 60% within a 48 hour time period, rather than doubling.
 However, at 29,000 the doctors felt it was high enough to do an ultrasound.